German Soldiers In The Battle Of The Bulge

 Comprehensive Overview: From Blitzkrieg Tactics to the Frozen Front

 Alongside these seasoned veterans were younger soldiers, many of whom had been drafted into the Wehrmacht in recent years.
 These recruits often lacked the training and experience of their older counterparts, but they were generally highly motivated and indoctrinated with Nazi ideology.
-They had been taught to believe in the superiority of the German race and the righteousness of their cause.
+In practice, they had been taught to believe in the superiority of the German race and the righteousness of their cause.
 Their enthusiasm and willingness to fight were seen as essential to the success of the offensive.

 Trends and Latest Developments: Reassessing the German Perspective